 Conclusion

-Researching the impact of port governance reform is a key area of research and extremely important for researchers, funders and policy makers (Pallis et al., 2011).
-Often, allusions are made in the literature to the challenges involved with researching port governance reform (e.g. Brooks and Pallis, 2008; Roe, 2009) but the fundamental assumption is made that such research can be undertaken.
+Researching the impact of port governance reform is extremely important for researchers, funders and policy makers (Pallis et al., 2011).
+Often, allusions are made in the literature to the challenges involved with researching port governance reform (e.g. Brooks and Pallis, 2008; Roe, 2009a) but the fundamental assumption is made that such research can be undertaken.
 In this paper, which is essentially a polemical paper informed by the literature, we have asked the question ‘Can we really measure the impact of port governance reform?’
 To do this we have critically considered what we feel are three salient areas in relation to whether we can really measure the impact of port governance reform: ‘words and their understandings’; ‘aspects of time and geography’ and ‘issues of methods and context’.
-From this critical consideration, in terms of words and their understandings, we argue it is essential carefully consider participants’ understandings and definitions of the key terms involved are.
-We would suggest the terms above we considered are key, such as ‘governance’, ‘port’, ‘success’, ‘failure’, ‘impact’, ‘privatization’, and ‘decentralization’, although we fully understand and highlight that this list is by no means exhaustive.
-Secondly, regarding aspects of time and geography, ‘transition’ and relation of the reform to others in a chain are key considerations.
-Further, to consider policies and approaches elsewhere, and within part of a wider range of ideological approaches current at the time, and in light of what events are happening globally at the time.
-Geographically, any attempt to measure the impact of reform should consider what others nearby are doing, what the port’s purpose is and its specific model compared to others around it.
-With regard to aspects of ‘methodology’ and ‘context’, we argue it is essential to consider the nature of the method chosen, what it can cover, what it omits, and therefore what can be concluded from it.
-Further, the nature of the data, its extent, its quality, whether there may be any issues of bias, and what all these elements mean for the viability of measuring the impact of the reform are key.
-In addition, regarding context, to consider aspects outside the port that can impact on the port itself, and also to consider other wider current events.
-We note that our list here is by no means exhaustive, and that it is also subjectively based upon our own interpretations of what should be considered that have occurred to us the authors as we have undertaken our review of the literature and also have ourselves researched port governance reform.
-Nevertheless, we hope that what we have outlined can help researchers and policy makers by enhancing our ability to positively answer the question ‘Can we really measure the impact of port governance reform?’
+From this critical consideration, we have summarised these issue in Tables 1,2 and 3, and offered suggestions for policy makers and researchers to try to help strengthen any research into the impact of port governance reform.
+Our paper inevitably has a number of limitations.
+Firstly, our paper is limited to the three areas we have considered but others may also have an important bearing.
+Secondly, port governance reform is a continually moving target and is continually changing and developing, thus, our observations may become outdated very quickly.
+Thirdly, we make a number of suggestions, but whether these will work, and how feasible they actually are in practice remains to be seen.
+Nevertheless, despite such limitations, we argue that the three areas we have considered are key, further than although port governance reform is continually changing, the issues involved will have some relevance, and also that the suggestions we make are worthy of consideration in any study to measure the impact of port governance reform.
+In particular, we consider that further work in the evaluation of the impact of port governance reform in terms of developing prepared evaluation plans that can be embedded in policy and legislation bears great promise.
+We hope nevertheless that what we have outlined above can help policy makers and researchers in their attempts to positively answer the question ‘Can we really measure the impact of port governance reform?’

 References